-Decisions are still to be made about most of the facilities in the programme and we therefore do not have specific dates for when work may begin on every building.
+Decisions are still to be made about a large number of the facilities in the programme and we therefore do not have specific dates for when work may begin on every building.
 (For more information, visit the FAQs page).

 The Council will consider a number of other factors before a decision is made about each building including:

 • its long term benefits for the community.

 There are already a number of existing strategies in place that have been developed after public consultation and that are informing this process.
 The strategies include: